8-Week-Old Puppy Schedule: The Ultimate Guide to Training Your New Puppy

 Feeding your puppy might seem like a simple, straightforward part of owning a dog.
 However, most people don’t realize how big of an impact food can have on various aspects of your puppies training.

 You can help your puppy remain calm around food by asking them to sit and wait until they’ve been given the command to go ahead and eat.
-Of course, this is more difficult with an 8-week-old puppy, but it’s not impossible to set boundaries so your pup isn’t jumping all over you.

 Once you’ve given your pup their food, you can practice gently giving your pup a pet while they eat or even picking up the food bowl once in the middle of their meal time.
 Of course, you don’t want to be a pest to your pup.
-But, interacting with a puppy while they eat can help negate aggressive food behaviors down the road while gently reminding your pup that you are the provider.

 Like I said, don’t be an annoyance as it’s not fair to pester your puppy while they enjoy a meal.
 But a little interaction is very helpful when it comes to teaching your puppy to be gentle with food.